“What Was I Made For?” Lyrics Meaning (Billie Eilish)

 3. “Breathe Me” by Sia

-This song is about loneliness, regret, and the need for comfort.
-“Breathe Me” shares the same raw, emotional weight as “What Was I Made For?” with its haunting melody and deeply personal lyrics.
+“Breathe Me” is about loneliness, regret, and the need for comfort.
+It shares the same raw feel as “What Was I Made For?”.

 4. “Lost Cause” by Billie Eilish

-Another Billie Eilish track, “Lost Cause” explores disappointment and the realization that something isnโt what it seemed.
-While more direct than “What Was I Made For?” it still carries the theme of seeing through illusions.
+Another Billie Eilish track, “Lost Cause” explores disappointment and the realization that something isn’t what it seemed.
+While more direct than “What Was I Made For?”, it also has the theme of seeing through illusions.

 Conclusion: Finding Meaning in Uncertainty